Considering OpenJDK? How to Decide

 By migrating applications from Oracle JDK to OpenJDK, you will realize significant cost reductions.
 And you will have free access to all OpenJDK features and security patches.
 However, migrating applications to OpenJDK involves work.
 And you will need to transition from an Oracle support model to a community support model.

 Organizations can overcome these challenges by engaging a company, such as OpenLogic.
-In addition to helping organizations migrate to OpenJDK, OpenLogic provides enterprise-level support options that include mission-critical SLAs for OpenJDK as well as hundreds of other open source technologies.
+In addition to helping organizations migrate, OpenLogic provides enterprise-level support options that include mission-critical SLAs for OpenJDK as well as hundreds of other open source technologies.
 So, as an OpenLogic customer, you will receive enterprise support from open source experts for all your open source technologies — including applications developed with OpenJDK.

 Embrace the OpenJDK Community Model